Fertility Preservation SIG

 Chair

-Dr. Jennia Michaeli is a Clinician-Investigator and Assistant Professor at the Department of Obstetrics and Gynecology at the University of Toronto.
+Dr. Jennia Michaeli is a Clinician-Investigator and Assistant Professor in the Department of Obstetrics and Gynecology at the University of Toronto, and a Reproductive Endocrinology and Infertility specialist at Mount Sinai Fertility Centre.
 She received her medical degree from the Hebrew University of Jerusalem and completed her residency in Obstetrics & Gynecology at Shaare Zedek Medical Center in Jerusalem, followed by a clinical fellowship in Reproductive Endocrinology and Infertility at the University of Toronto.

 Dr. Shu Foong, MD, FRCSC